 The activities are from the Practical Life curriculum in the Montessori classroom.

 Introducing the practical life exercises at 2 ½ or 3, when a child first enters the Montessori classroom, can also be a valuable link between home and school.
-Children will be familiar with many of the materials such as jugs, bowls and spoons amongst other items and therefore these will often provide a tangible and re-assuring link between home and school.
+Children will be familiar with many of the materials such as jugs, bowls and spoons, among other items, and therefore these will often provide a tangible and reassuring link between home and school.

-There are many other ‘hidden’ benefits within the practical life exercises that are not always immediately obvious but have an indirect link to later Montessori work.
-You may notice that each tray is set up so that the child will always work from left to right; a wonderful preparation for later reading and writing.
-Each time a child opens a peg to either hang out washing on to a child-sized washing line or merely placing pegs around a basket; they are using and refining their pencil grip.
-Hand–eye co-ordination, fine motor skills, co- operation and contribution to a group, are also valuable and meaningful skills that children are attaining whilst engaged with practical life exercises.
+Many other ‘hidden’ benefits within the practical life exercises are not always immediately obvious but have an indirect link to later Montessori work.
+You may notice that each tray is set up so that the child will always work from left to right, a wonderful preparation for later reading and writing.
+Each time a child opens a peg to either hang out washing onto a child-sized washing line or merely place pegs around a basket, they are using and refining their pencil grip.
+Hand-eye coordination, fine motor skills, co-operation and contribution to a group are also valuable and meaningful skills that children are attain whilst engaged with practical life exercises.

 Author: Fiona Penn, Wanganui Montessori Preschool, Wanganui, New Zealand